davestewart/alias-hq/docs/plugins.md

 ## Scripts

-You can see a demo of all plugins and their example options using the CLI and choosing "List plugins output (JS)":
+You can use the CLI to check the output of all plugins at any time by choosing "List plugins output (JS)":

 ```
 npm run cli